Sir William Hamilton, 9th Baronet: Publications

-In 1829 his career of authorship began with the appearance of the well-known essay on the "Philosophy of the Unconditioned" (a critique of Victor Cousin's Cours de philosophie)–the first of a series of articles contributed by him to the Edinburgh Review.
+In 1829, his career of authorship began with the appearance of the well-known essay on the "Philosophy of the Unconditioned" (a critique of Victor Cousin's Cours de philosophie)–the first of a series of articles he contributed to the Edinburgh Review.
 He was elected in 1836 to the University of Edinburgh chair of logic and metaphysics, and from this time dates the influence which, during the next 20 years, he exerted over the thought of the younger generation in Scotland.
-Much about the same time he began the preparation of an annotated edition of Thomas Reid's works, intending to annex to it a number of dissertations.
-However before this design had been carried out, he was struck, in 1844, with paralysis of the right side which seriously crippled his bodily powers, though left his mind unimpaired.
+Much about the same time, he began the preparation of an annotated edition of Thomas Reid's works, intending to annex a number of dissertations to it.
+However, before this design had been carried out, he was struck, in 1844, with paralysis of the right side which seriously crippled his bodily powers, though it left his mind unimpaired.

 The edition of Reid appeared in 1846, but with only seven of the intended dissertations, one unfinished.
-At his death he had still not completed the work; notes on the subjects to be discussed were found among his manuscripts.
-Considerably earlier, he had formed his theory of logic, the leading principles of which were indicated in the prospectus of "an essay on a new analytic of logical forms" prefixed to his edition of Reid.
+At his death, he had still not completed the work; notes on the subjects to be discussed were found among his manuscripts.
+Considerably earlier, he had formed his logic theory, the leading principles indicated in the prospectus of "an essay on a new analytic of logical forms" prefixed to his edition of Reid.
 But the elaboration of the scheme in its details and applications continued during the next few years to occupy much of his leisure.
 Out of this arose a sharp controversy with Augustus De Morgan.
 The essay did not appear, but the results of the labour gone through are contained in the appendices to his Lectures on Logic.
-Hamilton had also drawn from the works of Wilhelm Esser in his explanation of laws in the language of agency.
-For instance, he cited Esser's definition of universal law, to explain the sense or "quality" of "necessary".
+Hamilton also drew from the works of Wilhelm Esser in his explanation of laws in the language of agency.
+For instance, he cited Esser's definition of universal law to explain the sense or "quality" of "necessary".

-Hamilton also prepared extensive materials for a publication which he designed on the personal history, influence and opinions of Martin Luther.
-Here he advanced so far as to have planned and partly carried out the arrangement of the work; but it did not go further, and still remains in manuscript.
-In 1852–1853 appeared the first and second editions of his Discussions in Philosophy, Literature and Education, a reprint, with large additions, of his contributions to the Edinburgh Review.
+Hamilton also prepared extensive materials for a publication, which he designed based on the personal history, influence, and opinions of Martin Luther.
+Here he advanced so far as to have planned and partly carried out the arrangement of the work, but it did not go further and remains in manuscript.
+In 1852–1853, the first and second editions of his Discussions in Philosophy, Literature and Education appeared, a reprint, with large additions, of his contributions to the Edinburgh Review.
 Soon after, his general health began to fail.
-Assisted by his devoted wife, he persevered in literary labour; and during 1854–1855 he brought out nine volumes of a new edition of Stewart's works.
+Assisted by his devoted wife, he persevered in literary labour, and during 1854–1855, he brought out nine volumes of a new edition of Stewart's works.
 The only remaining volume was to have contained a memoir of Stewart, but this he did not live to write.
 Hamilton was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1855.
 He taught his class for the last time in the winter of 1855–1856.
-Shortly after the close of the session he was taken ill, and died in Edinburgh.
+Shortly after the close of the session, he was taken ill and died in Edinburgh.